-With energy prices continuously rising, it’s never been more important to have an energy-efficient home and that means using every possible tool to keep the heat in.
+With energy prices continuously rising, it’s never been more important to have the best insulation in your home.
+Having an energy-efficient home means using every possible tool to keep the heat in.

-Approximately 25% of the energy of a house is said to escape through the roof so by ensuring you have proper insulation, as well as the right roofing materials, you can make a very real different to the warmth of your home.
+Approximately 25% of energy escapes through the roof.
+So by ensuring you have proper insulation and the right roofing materials, you can make a very real difference.

-A very affordable type of roofing, they are low maintenance and easy to install and are one of the most popular choices.
+An affordable and popular type of roofing, low maintenance and easy to install.

-Another problem is that they require a very precise temperature range when they are being installed.
-If it is too hot, the shingles can become too pliable which means they are liable to become damaged as they are handled; if the weather is too cold, they won’t reach the required degree of elasticity and a proper seal will not be formed.
+They also require a very precise temperature range during installation .
+Too hot, the shingles become too pliable and can become damaged as they are handled; too cold, they won’t reach the required degree of elasticity and a proper seal will not be formed.

 Asphalt roofing doesn’t insulate the home to any great degree, and hasn’t been shown to have any qualities which help conserve heat during colder weather.

-Because the seal is so effective on a single ply membrane, they offer superior sound insulation as well as heat preserving qualities, and as they are reflective, they can also help to keep a house cool during the warmer months.
+Because the seal is so effective on a single ply membrane, it offers superior sound insulation as well as heat preserving qualities.
+The relfective finish can also help to keep a house cool during the warmer months.

-A single ply membrane can operate in a wide range of temperature extremes once installed, including in very hot weather.
-It won’t lift, blister or degrade in higher temperatures which means than when it turns cold, you will still have an intact weatherproof system.
+A single ply membrane can operate in a wide range of temperature once installed.
+It won’t lift, blister or degrade in higher temperatures.
 This is in direct contrast to materials such as asphalt where cracking and splitting often occurs when the temperature rises.

-If you are considering a green roof (see below), a single ply membrane makes an excellent base, heightening the insulation effects even further.
+If you are considering a green roof, a single ply membrane makes an excellent base, providing the best insulation effects.

-A fairly modern initiative, green roofs don’t just provide a welcome relief from rows of drab greys, browns and blacks; they also have a number of practical benefits when compared to other roofing materials.
+Green roofs don’t just provide welcome relief from rows of drab roofs; they also have a number of practical benefits when compared to other roofing materials.

-Laid on top of a waterproof membrane, a green roof involves grass, plants and other living materials which grow to create a decorative yet functional barrier between the elements and the roof structure.
+Starting with a base of waterproof membrane, a green roof involves grass, plants and other living materials which grow to create a decorative yet functional barrier between the elements and the roof structure.

-Green roofs are renowned for vastly reduced the risk of flooding by reducing the amount of water which reaches the roof, acting as a sponge to soak up the rain.
-This has the effect of preventing so much water running down the walls, which in turn can help to keep the cold out.
+Green roofs reduce the risk of flooding by acting as a sponge to soak up precipition.
+This has the added effect of preventing water running down the walls, which can help to keep the cold out.

-Green roofs can also act as an external layer of insulation, keeping the house warm in colder weather as their temperature is more constant.
-This extra insulation can also improve the sound proofing too, helping to keep the home quieter.
+Green roofs also act as an external layer of insulation, keeping the house warm in colder weather as their temperature is more constant.
+This extra insulation can also improve the sound proofing too.

-Whilst traditional roof materials such as asphalt and composite shingles remain very popular, they have a habit of degrading or performing poorly in colder climates.
+Whilst traditional roof materials such as asphalt and composite shingles remain popular, they can degrade and perform poorly in colder climates.
 Single ply membranes or even green roofs are the choice of many professionals and can deliver significant heat conversation qualities for homes in colder weather.